j-machuca/sqlalchemy-tutorial/readme.md

 1. The `Connection` object.

-    - Use the context manager to get a connection from the engine object
+    - Use the context manager to get a connection object from the engine.

       ```python
          from sqlalchemy import text